kararei/tp/docs/UserGuide.md

 * A valid date ranges from 1950 to 2100, as past trips can also be logged.
 * Customer names are optional.
 You can specify multiple customer names by using the c/ prefix multiple times.
 * You can add optional notes about the trip using the nts/ prefix.
+* Note that if your note contains any parameter prefixes (n/, acc/, i/, d/, c/), they will be treated as separate parameters and not as part of the note text.

 Examples:
-* `addTrip n/Paris 2025 acc/Hotel Sunshine i/Visit Eiffel Tower; Eat baguette d/01/1/2025 c/Jane Doe c/John Doe nts/Customer prefers window seat`
+* `addTrip n/Paris 2025 acc/Hotel Sunshine i/Visit Eiffel Tower; Eat baguette d/01/1/2025 c/Jane Doe c/John Doe nts/Remember to book tickets`
 * `addTrip n/Beach Vacation acc/Beach Resort i/Relax by the beach; Snorkeling d/15/3/2024 c/Alice Smith nts/All-inclusive package`
 * `addTrip n/Business Conference acc/City Hotel i/Attend presentations; Networking d/10/5/2024 nts/Corporate rate applies`